Disney's new Shanghai park is no blockbuster yet

-Disney's biggest ever foreign investment is having a tough time living up to expectations.
+Disney's biggest ever foreign investment is having a tough time living up to some analysts' expectations.

 The U.S. entertainment giant opened its $5.5 billion Shanghai resort in June with a ceremony blending trademark Disney razzmatazz with speeches from top Chinese officials.